Top Starbucks competitors include other retail coffee shops and fast-food restaurants.

 Starbucks is the world’s leading coffee shop and has more than 30,000 stores in 83 countries.

-In 1987 the company would be sold to Howard Schultz who turned it into the brand it is today.
+In 1987, the coffee business was sold to Howard Schultz, who turned it into the brand it is today.

-Starbucks has expanded rapidly over the years thanks in part to being floated on the stock market.
+Starbucks has expanded rapidly over the years, thanks partly to being floated on the stock market.

 The company employs over 340,000 people throughout its coffee shops.

-Starbucks drives most of its revenue from its coffee shops which are either wholly owned by the company or franchises that are licensed out.
+Starbucks drives most of its revenue from its coffee shops either wholly owned by the company or franchises that are licensed out.